Dr Rebecca Mancy

 I am currently supervising 3 PhD students, having previously supervised 8 PhD students to completion, as well as numerous MSc projects.

-I lead the course Seminar in Contemporary Issues in Education, as part of the MSc/MEd in Educational Studies.
+I am Course Leader of the course Seminar in Contemporary Issues in Education, as part of the MSc/MEd in Educational Studies.

-I have also taught science and mathematics education/communication, statistics and programming.
+I have also taught science and mathematics education/communication, ecological modelling, statistics and programming.